tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

   - host a series of open houses.
 You can also invite community leaders and press for private tour.
   - the best time to get reviews are at move-in and after a successfully completed work order

-- Increasing the value of a property through the addition of new amenities or units is an excellent way to raise the return on investment.
-A smart multifamily investor will look for ways to add value to a property, which can be done through the incremental increase in rents.

 - The best way to add value to a property is to increase its rent by implementing a good strategy such as increasing the number of units or improving the quality of the units.

 - The author was able to close on the property, but was informed that a couple of the contractors were going to place liens on the building.
 The attorney that handled the transaction explained to him that this was a result of the seller not being able to pay the contractors.

 # partnerships